apache/flink-connector-kudu/docs/content/docs/connectors/datastream/kudu.md

 ```

 {{< hint info >}}
 It is also possible to create a non-existing Kudu table.
-To learn more about that, check the [Create Kudu table]({{< ref "docs/dev/connectors/datastream/kudu" >}}#create-kudu-table) section.
+To learn more about that, see the [Create Kudu table]({{< ref "docs/dev/connectors/datastream/kudu" >}}#create-kudu-table) section.
 {{< /hint >}}

 #### Boundedness

-Although Kudu is a bounded source, it can still be useful to run in a streaming manner, when the job does not stop until a failure, or if it is stopped/cancelled.
+Although Kudu is a bounded source, it can still be useful to run in a streaming manner, when the job does not stop until a failure or if it is stopped/cancelled.
-By default `KuduSource` is running in bounded mode, but `.setBoundedness(Boundedness)` can trigger streaming mode if it is set to `CONTINUOUS_UNBOUNDED`.
+By default `KuduSource` is running in bounded mode, but setting `.setBoundedness(Boundedness)` to `CONTINUOUS_UNBOUNDED` will trigger streaming mode.

 In `CONTINUOUS_UNBOUNDED` mode, the source follows a CDC-like behavior.
-This means at job start it will perform a snapshot of the source table and mark that snapshot time.
+This means that at job start it will perform a snapshot of the source table and mark that snapshot time.
 From that point onward the source will perform differential scans periodically, so it will only process the changes made in that specific period.
-This period is controlled by the `.setDiscoveryPeriod(Duration)` property.
+The duration of this period is controlled by the `.setDiscoveryPeriod(Duration)` property.
 The following example shows how to read a Kudu table in a streaming fashion and read updates in 1 minute periods.

 ```java
 KuduSource<Row> source =